 Explore how complex characters think, behave, interact, and develop

-Help high school students go beyond basic reading comprehension and support the development of critical thinking and dramatic craft analysis skills with this close reading worksheet covering Act 2, scene 7, of William Shakespeare’s As You Like It.
+Help high school students go beyond basic comprehension, explore literary devices, and improve critical thinking skills with this close reading inference worksheet covering Act 3, scene 2, of William Shakespeare’s Hamlet.
 An answer key is included.
 Materials are delivered in editable Word Document and printable PDF formats.
-By completing this close reading activity, students will:
+Consider using this resource as an in-class group activity; it may facilitate deeper conversations about characters, plot developments, and literary craft.
+By engaging with this close reading analysis activity, students will:

 Read for literal comprehension